Key precept: Freedom is the ability to choose one’s actions.

 - Then Yeshua said unto them, Verily, verily, I say unto you, Except ye eat the flesh of the Son of man, and drink his blood, ye have no life in you.
 Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.
 For my flesh is [life-sustaining] food indeed, and my blood is drink indeed.

 - Eww, gross!! as they’re all visualizing this concretely.
 Clearly the millennia’s-long Passover – which was nigh – had degenerated into a cultural festival and had lost its abstractly hyperdimensional purpose.

-- [Deep sigh, explaining the abstract hyperdimensional concept here] He that eateth my flesh, and drinketh my blood [consumes, unites himself with] dwelleth [is permantly as opposed to sojourns temporarily] in me, AND I in him [the two life forms become one, as much as the chicken you eat becomes your own muscle, but also unhealthy food turns into your unhealthy body].
-As the living Father hath sent me, and I live by [being one with. connected to] the Father: so he that eateth [becomes one with] me, even he shall live by me...
+- [Deep sigh, explaining the abstract hyperdimensional concept here] He that eateth my flesh, and drinketh my blood [consumes, unites himself with] dwelleth [is permantly as opposed to sojourns temporarily] in me, AND I in him [the two life forms become one, like shrimp and flamingos, united by the carotenoids in the shrimp that turn the flamingos’ feathers from gray to pink].
+As the living Father hath sent me, and I live [am one with, connected to] by the Father: so he that eateth [becomes one with] me, even he shall live by me...

 - Many therefore of his disciples, when they had heard this, said, This is an hard saying; who can hear it?
 [Bear in mind, this is a deeply literate spiritual culture understanding abstract concepts.
 The hard saying is not about cannibalism, but losing one’s identity and freedom of action to a totally authoritarian leader.
 Just when they were convinced that the Messiah was going to give them FREEDOM!]